Skip to content

 Stress

-Emotional stress can be an eczema trigger, but we don’t know exactly why.
-Some people’s eczema symptoms get worse when they’re feeling stressed.
-Others may become stressed due to a flare-up, which can make eczema worse.
+Emotional stress can trigger eczema, but we don’t know exactly why.
+Some people’s eczema symptoms get worse when they’re feeling stressed, and others may become stressed due to a flare-up, which can make eczema worse.

 For most types of eczema, managing flares comes down to these basics:

-1. Know your triggers so that you can avoid exposure.
+• Know your triggers so that you can avoid exposure.
+Identifying and avoiding triggers can help manage eczema flare-ups.

-2. Implement a daily bathing and moisturizing routine.
+• Implement a daily bathing and moisturizing routine.
+A compromised skin barrier can lead to skin infections.

 Here are a few more specific tips that may help prevent flare-ups and associated symptoms: